Monitoring

 Datomic Cloud Dashboards

-When you launch a Datomic Cloud system, it automatically creates a
+When you launch a compute group, it automatically creates a dashboard named datomic-(name)-(region) that you can view in the AWS Console.

-The Production Topology creates a much larger dashboard, suitable for viewing on a large ops monitor screen:
+The primary compute stack creates a large dashboard, suitable for viewing on a large ops monitor screen:

 Each dashboard widget tells a story.
 For example, the DynamoDB Usage widget tracks DynamoDB AutoScaling of reads (left axis) and writes (right axis).
 In the image below you can see DynamoDB write provisioning (the green line) scaling up for a four-hour period during a batch load, and then scaling back down to almost nothing.